Alderne History, Family Crest & Coats of Arms

 Another branch of the family was found at Elford in Staffordshire.
 "Before the Conquest the manor [of Elford] belonged to Earl Algar, and in the reign of Henry III. was held by William de Alderne, whose descendants continued to enjoy it until the marriage of the heiress of Sir John Alderney with the Stanleys, when the property passed to that family."

 Aldhelm (640?-709), was Bishop of Sherborne, the son of Kenten.
 "Aldhelm was no less great as a builder than as a scholar.
 He built a church dedicated to SS.
 Peter and Paul to be the head church of his monastery.
 He also built two other churches at Malmesbury.
 One of these, St. Mary's, succeeded St. Peter's as the chief church in the tenth century. "

 Early History of the Alderne family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alderne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alderne research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alderne History in all our PDF Extended History products and printed products wherever possible.

 Alderne Spelling Variations

-spelling variations under which the name Alderne has appeared include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+One relatively recent invention that did much to standardize English spelling was the printing press.
+However, before its invention even the most literate people recorded their names according to sound rather than spelling.
+The spelling variations under which the name Alderne has appeared include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.